 This passion continued to grow and culminated in Mercedes running for the Seattle City Council in 2015.
 Although her bid for election was not successful, she was offered a job with one of the newly elected councilmembers.
 She worked as the Policy and Engagement Strategist for Councilmember Debora Juarez.
 Working for the City Council provided an opportunity to better understand systems of power and how they impact direct service work.

 In the summer of 2018 Mercedes was again ready for a new challenge and started looking for an opportunity to combine all she had learned about direct service and public policy.
-She was offered a position at Central City Concern, a large multi-discipline direct service organization, as the Public Policy Director.
-In this position Mercedes is able to combine her passions for direct service, community engagement and addressing root causes of social issues through public policy.
+She moved to Portland Oregon and started working as the Director of Public Policy at Central City Concern, a large multi-discipline direct service organization.
+Mercedes is now the Director of Advocacy at the Latino Network leading a team of advocates and leadership development professionals, and is Board President at Northwest Instituto Latino.
+Working at the intersection of direct service and public policy, Mercedes is able to combine her passions for community empowerment and addressing root causes of social issues.